 Last year, Geden, the German Institute researcher, broached this topic in a paper titled "Modifying the 2°C Target."
 Then, in October, 11 researchers at the Tyndall Centre published a paper in Climate Policy exploring further alternatives to the 2°C limit.
 Here are a few options on offer:

-Accept (slightly) higher temperatures: Alternatively, policymakers could concede that 2°C is unworkable and instead work to stay below a slightly higher limit like 2.5°C or 3°C. This sounds easy: we simply accept that we’re going to face higher climate risks and try to adapt.
-And even if 3°C of warming is riskier than 2°C, it's less risky than 4°C.
+Accept (slightly) higher temperatures: Alternatively, policymakers could concede that 2°C is unworkable and instead work to stay below a slightly higher limit like 2.5°C or 3°C. This sounds simple enough: we simply accept that we’re going to face higher climate risks and try to adapt.
+After all, even if 3°C of warming is riskier than 2°C, it's less risky than 4°C.

 But there’s a hitch.
 As Geden points out, relaxing the limit might make global climate talks even less productive than they already are.
 The temperature limits themselves would suddenly be open to negotiation and endless squabbling.
 The Tyndall researchers worried that this could allow the world to drift into a situation where 4°C or 6°C is accepted as inevitable.